π Title

 π‘ Solution

-Develop a network of nano-satellites providing real-time tracking of solar flares and cosmic radiation.
+The Idea: A global network of nano-satellites that provides real-time tracking of solar flares and cosmic radiation, delivering early warnings to users.

 Startup Costs: